HurricanKai/HurricanKai/README.md

 - Send me an email at [contact@kaij.tech](mailto:contact@kaij.tech)

 I'm working on serverless, FaaS, edge.
 Originally in C#/.NET, now in Rust/WASM.

 I know JS/React/Svelte but prefer being a backend developer :smile:

+I believe performance & efficency should be part of any toolkit and I try to build anything with performance out of the box.

 <!--[See my resume](https://registry.jsonresume.org/HurricanKai)-->